 However, the wraps contain evidence that is consistent with an alternative NREH model of the market's premium.
-The model relies on endogenous prospect theory to model preferences under Knightian uncertainty and uses NREH to represent the market's forecasts.
-29 According to endogenous prospect theory, participants hold open positions in the market only if they expect to earn a positive return-a premium-to compensate them for their extra sensitivity to potential losses.
-Frydman and Goldberg (2007) refer to this compensation as an "uncertainty premium" echoing Knight's (1921) distinction between "true" uncertainty and risk.
+The model relies on endogenous prospect theory to model preferences under Knightian uncertainty and uses NREH to represent the market's forecasts.30 According to endogenous prospect theory, participants hold open positions in the market only if they expect to earn a positive return-a premium-to compensate them for their extra sensitivity to potential losses.
+Frydman and Goldberg (2007) refer to this compensation as an "uncertainty premium," echoing Knight's (1921) distinction between "true" uncertainty and risk.

-In the aggregate, the market's uncertainty premium, up_t , depends on the bulls' premium relative to the bears' premium:30 where the superscripts "L" and "S" denote the premiums of the bulls
+In the aggregate, the market's uncertainty premium, up_t , depends on the bulls' premium relative to the bears' premium:31 where the superscripts "L" and "s" denote the premiums of the bulls and bears, who hold long and short positions, respectively.32 Each group's premium depends on participants' forecasts of the potential losses from holding long or short positions.
+Frydman and Goldberg (2007) build on Keynes (1936) and represent these forecasts in terms of the departure of the asset price from participants' assessments of the historical benchmark value:

-$$up_t = up_t^{\mathcal{L}} - up_t^{\mathcal{S}} \tag{5}$$
+$$up_t = up_t^{\mathsf{L}} - up_t^{\mathsf{S}} \tag{6}$$